Branding has no ROI. True or false?

 The trick is to remember that not all ROI is financial, and it can’t all be clearly laid out in a spreadsheet.
 But that doesn’t mean it has no value.

-If you’d like to start your branding journey with us, then our branding package offers the essentials you will need.
+If you’d like to start your small business branding and marketing journey with us, then check out our branding package, which offers the essentials you will need.